 This website is for an old version of the course, from 2015/16.
-Informatics 1: Data & Analysis has moved on to a new year, with new students.
+Informatics 1: Data & Analysis has moved on to new years and new students.
 Please follow the link below to see the current course pages.

 I’m repeating Tuesday’s exam practice tutorial on Thursday afternoon.
 You don’t need to sign up in advance, but you do need to do a practice paper beforehand: instructions below.